FreeYourSoul/FiL/README.md

 It works by reading chunk of the file through a file stream and returns only views over the buffer.

+An iterator interface is provided to go through the filles line per lines (or chunk per chunk defined by a custom callback)

 ## FSM (Finite State Machine)

 **Header Only** : Implementation of a simple Finite State Machine.